 Click Here to See How we Setup our Linksys Router for WiFi

 We have found that we can make our network more robust by adding a file server to it.
-Specifically, we use an FTP server to forward the video files through.
+Specifically, we use a server to forward the video files through.
 Video file transfers from an iPad to a server go twice as fast as to another iPad.
 Once the video is on the server, one or more Game Data Live users can download it automatically.
-If you get disconnected from the network, you can refresh your network data from another iPad on the network and choose to download the video you missed from the server.
+If you get disconnected from the network, you can refresh your network data from another device on the network and choose to download the video you missed from the server.

 Click Here to Learn How to Setup a LINKSYS Router as a Server